 Table~\ref{tbl:prompt1} shows the prompt format used to formulate the dialogue context ($C_t$) to generate the belief states.
 It contains the task information, slot descriptions, dialogue history, and output format.
 Note that Table~\ref{tbl:prompt1} shows the prompt specific to Llama.
 The prompt remains exactly the same for Mistral and Gemma, except for the special tokens.
 For the Snips dataset, we use the same template with the Snips-specific slot description.

-In Section~\ref{sec:overreliance}, we use two kinds of prompts to clarify the predicted errors from the user-simulator.
-The prompt for clarifying false positives is shown in Table~\ref{tbl:prompt2}, while the prompt for clarifying false negatives is shown in Table~\ref{tbl:prompt3}.
+In Section~\ref{sec:overreliance}, we used two kinds of prompts to confirm the predicted errors from the user-simulator.
+The prompt for confirming false positives is shown in Table~\ref{tbl:prompt2}, while the prompt for confirming false negatives is shown in Table~\ref{tbl:prompt3}.